Protecting your pets from toxic springtime plants

 TYLER, Texas — Spring is in bloom but animal parents and plant buyers beware, these pretty flowers could be poisonous to your pets.

-Dr. Seth Shirey DVM of Starnes Animal Clinic in Tyler has provided some signs to watch out for regarding plant intoxication in your pet.
+Dr. Seth Shirey with Starnes Animal Clinic in Tyler has provided some signs to watch out for regarding plant intoxication in your pet.

 “If it’s a more toxic plant, things that are more dangerous you may get lethargy, extreme laziness doesn’t want to get off the couch," he said.
 "Vomiting not just once but 10, 15 times a day.
 Not eating, not drinking.
 It can get really severe depending on the plant but by far the most common would include drooling, vomiting and diarrhea.”